tektoncd/community/teps/0017-shell-escaped-params.md

    ```

 2. Use it as an argument in a separate step.
 There are limits to argument size
-which could be met and break things.
+which could be met and break things, but that is a rather high number.

 ```yaml
 steps: